OctopusDeploy/blog/blog/2023-04/choosing-container-platforms/index.md

 The main challenges with private data centers are:

-- Whether the provider supports the solution well enough - Check when the vendor introduced the service, if it's still supported, the userbase size, and if there's a development roadmap
+- Whether the provider supports the solution well enough - Check when the vendor introduced the service, if it's still supported, the user base size, and if there's a development roadmap.
-- Hidden limits - Some services may limit how many containers you can deploy, so make sure the service allows everything your software needs
+- Hidden limits - Some services limit how many containers you can deploy, so make sure the service allows everything your software needs.
-- Tool compatability - Make sure the service works alongside your CI/CD tooling to avoid custom scripting
+- Tool compatibility - Make sure the service works alongside your CI/CD tooling to avoid custom scripting.

 Though these options tend to lack the flexibility of other platforms, they're easier to use.
 That makes them a good choice for small to medium-sized engineering teams or simple applications.

 Of all the options, we recommend considering proprietary services if they suit your software.
 Otherwise, if limitations are a problem, Kubernetes should be your next step.

 ## Hybrid setups

-Organizations may need to use more than one container platform.
+You may need to use more than one container platform.
 For example, you might need to use different cloud services at the same time or use cloud and private data centers together.

 In these situations, you should standardize as much as possible.
 In this case, look for the platforms best supported by your provider, though it's likely you'll land on Kubernetes as it's the best for standardization.